 Most studies on exercise and appetite regulation involve crossover designs and relatively small sample sizes.
-Meta-analyses can be useful to quantify the effects of an intervention with greater precision from a pooled estimate.
+Metaanalyses can be useful to quantify the effects of an intervention with greater precision from a pooled estimate.
 A standardised mean difference (SMD) is often reported.
-Recently, the effects of acute exercise on appetite regulatory hormones were examined in lean, overweight/obese individuals [15].
-It was concluded that an acute bout of exercise suppresses acylated ghrelin (SMD: 0.20) and increases PYY (SMD: 0.24), GLP-1 (SMD: 0.28) and pancreatic

-99 polypeptide (SMD: 0.50).
-Of the 25 studies included in this review, only two involved 100 overweight/obese individuals.
-Clearly, there are fewer studies on overweight/obese individuals and no 101 previous systematic review and meta-analysis has been undertaken on this population.
-Such a review 102 would capture new studies involving overweight/obese individuals, and clarify if they respond in a 103 similar way to their lean counterparts.
-This in turn could enhance understanding of the role exercise 104 plays in weight maintenance and control.
-Therefore, we aimed to synthesise this evidence from 105 studies investigating acute exercise bouts and circulating concentrations of acylated ghrelin, total PYY 106 and total GLP-1, measured in overweight/obese participants.
+Recently, the effects of acute exercise on appetite regulatory hormones were examined in lean and overweight/obese individuals [15].
+It was concluded that an acute bout of exercise suppresses acylated ghrelin (SMD: 0.20) and increases PYY (SMD: 0.24), GLP-1 (SMD: 0.28), and pancreatic polypeptide (SMD: 0.50).
+Of the 25 studies included in this review, only two involved overweight/obese individuals.
+Clearly, there are fewer studies on overweight/obese individuals and no previous systematic review or meta-analysis has been undertaken in this population.
+Such a review would capture new studies involving overweight/obese individuals and clarify whether they respond in a similar way to their lean counterparts.
+This in turn could enhance the understanding of the role that exercise plays in weight maintenance and control.
+Therefore, we aimed to synthesise this evidence from studies investigating acute exercise bouts and circulating concentrations of acylated ghrelin, total PYY, and total GLP-1, measured in overweight/obese participants.